BY ERIC ROBERTSON // Product Owner Wine & Spirits

 Everledger’s solution is determinedly more thorough than just offering site traffic or consumer analytics.
 We want to provide full traceability on each bottle and transform the very concept of a certificate of authenticity, using the marketability of smart labels and the validating power of the blockchain.
 It’s also using the blockchain to evolve traditional distribution systems: how wineries accelerate their path to market and get compensated automatically when agreed delivery standards are met.

 In 2015, Everledger’s founder and CEO Leanne Kemp laid out a vision for greater authenticity, transparency, and sustainability within industries where provenance matters most, starting first with the jewellery sector.
-By taking a diamond’s unique identity from its rough to polished form and creating a digital twin, Everledger demonstrated how the real-world state of an object and its record can be reconciled for all in a given supply chain, and in real time.
+By taking a diamond’s unique identity from its rough to polished form and creating a digital twin, Everledger demonstrated how the real-world state of an object and its record can be reconciled for all in a given supply chain and in real-time.
 Not all objects, however, are as difficult to alter as a diamond.
 Wine bottles, after all, are routinely mislabeled and sometimes refilled.
-For wine, there’s a security layer needed to preserve its forensic identity, which is where tamper-resistant capsules and secure NFC technology come in.
+There’s a security layer needed to preserve its forensic identity for wine, which is where tamper-resistant capsules and secure NFC technology come in.

 “Everledger consolidates over 20 years of experience in RFID and asset management, utilising the vast experience of Leanne and the team in identification technologies to leverage the immutability and trustless verification of blockchain”, emphasises Scott Austin, Everledger’s Senior Vice President and Chair of the IoT committee at AIM.
 “Our wine solution is a prime example utilising highly secure NFC in unison with blockchain.
 It’s providing a robust and scalable solution for brand owners.”